Even if you’re not a pro baller, take precautions to avoid damage, while on the court.

 The high-impact aspect of basketball is rough on your feet, due to all the jumping and landing.
 This is especially true for the pros, who are often very tall and, therefore, have a lot of weight coming down on their feet.
 The Houston Rockets’ Yao Ming, a 7-foot-six superstar from China who suffered many fractures of foot bones, developed the bacterial infection osteomyelitis, which sometimes occurs after injury.
 His career ended, after a navicular stress fracture, which affects the bone at the top of the foot’s arch.

-“With any impact sport, especially basketball, the constant running and jumping put a significant stress on the feet,” says Eric Tan, MD, assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.
+“With any impact sport, especially basketball, the constant running and jumping put a significant stress on the feet,” says Eric Tan, MD, a foot and ankle specialist at Keck Medicine of USC and associate professor of clinical orthopedic surgery at the Keck School of Medicine of USC.
 “Supportive shoes, cross-training and a healthy diet are effective ways to limit the risk of injury.
 If an injury occurs, make sure to take the appropriate time off and you are fully recovered, before coming back.
 Rushing back from an injury is a common reason that an acute injury becomes a chronic problem.”

 To prevent foot injury, make sure you wear shoes with a lot of shock absorption.
 A foot injury might not just end your ability to play basketball but also your ability to walk.
 So if you have pain, stay off the court and see your doctor.